Moon Ritual Journaling Prompts for Self-Care: Align Your Daily Practice With Lunar Cycles

 The new moon is a time of fresh starts, hidden potential, and setting intentions.
 This is the perfect phase to plant seeds for goals you want to nurture over the coming lunar cycle.
 For busy practitioners, try this 5-minute prompt set during your first morning coffee:

 For a longer session, add a prompt focused on your core values: What part of my daily routine feels out of alignment with my highest self, and how can I adjust it this cycle?
-Key secondary keyword here: is a top search term for users looking to turn vague goals into written, actionable plans.
+Key secondary keyword here: new moon intention setting journal is a top search term for users looking to turn vague goals into written, actionable plans.

 The waxing crescent phase runs from the new moon up to the first quarter moon, and it’s a time to take small, consistent steps toward your intentions.
 This phase is ideal for busy professionals who need to build momentum without feeling overwhelmed.
 Try these prompts: